Environmental Protection Agency (EPA).

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used DEEM-FCID, ver.
-3.16 which incorporates consumption data from USDA 2003—2008 NHANES/WWEA.
-As to residue levels in food, EPA analysis assumed 100 PCT and tolerance-level residues for all existing and proposed crop uses.
+In conducting the chronic dietary exposure assessment EPA used 2003-2008 food consumption data from the USDA's NHANES/WWEIA.
+As to residue levels in food, EPA assumed tolerance level residues and 100 PCT.

 iii.
 Cancer.
-Based on the data summarized in Unit III.A., a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.
+Based on the data summarized in Unit III.A., EPA has concluded that fomesafen does not pose a cancer risk to humans.
+Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 iv.
 Anticipated residue and PCT information.
 EPA did not use anticipated residue or PCT information in the dietary assessment for fomesafen.
 Tolerance level residues and 100 PCT were assumed for all food commodities.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for fomesafen in drinking water.
-These simulation models take into account Start Printed Page 65568data on the physical, chemical, and fate/transport characteristics of fomesafen.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.
+These simulation models take into account data on the physical, chemical, and fate/transport characteristics of fomesafen.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).